noahpsutka/Machine-Learning/README.md

 * What did not work?
 * What do you think why?
+    Scaling the data did not work to improve the model, the way we scored our model was not effected by this change, but other metrics may be changed by processing the data with scaling
 * What were approaches, tuning model parameters you have tried?
+    We tried tuning the model to work with multiple class labels, or having them only deal with two class labels.
+The binary models worked significantly better for our data
 * What features worked well and what didn't?
 * When describing methods that didn't work, make clear how they failed and any evaluation metrics you used to decide so.
 * How was that a data-driven decision?
 Be consise, all details can be left in .ipynb